-Figure 7 shows an LG that generates, for example, the answer Joseph is father of Jesus for the Prolog's predicate is_father(joseph,jesus) whereas the Prolog inference engine succeeds to instantiate WP (WP = Joseph).
-This LG uses the variables father and son to generate the answer in the desired format to the output, appending some text to the answer whether necessary.
-In this particular case, only the is_father predicate is recognized, but similar LGs can generate responses to other Prolog facts.
-It is also possible to build a more generic LG that generates answers for a group of predicates provided that their structure is similar and known a priori.
+From the Prolog facts database, it is also possible to generate answers using LG.
+Figure 4 shows an LG that generates, for example, the answer joseph is the father of Jesus for the Prolog's predicate is\father(joseph,jesus).
+This LG uses variables (father and son in red) and appends the necessary sentence-text for the answer in the desired format to the output.
+In this case, only the is\father predicate is recognized, but similar LGs can generate responses to other Prolog facts.
+It is also possible to build a generic graph that generates answers to any predicates provided that their structure is similar and known a priori.